Brandon Khela: Bradford City (loan)

 Khela made six appearances for Birmingham in the first half of the 2024–25 season before joining League Two club Bradford City on 3 January 2025 on loan for the remainder of the campaign.
 It took time for him to work his way into the team, but he then started ten matches in March and April, initially standing in for the hospitalised Alex Pattison alongside captain Richie Smallwood in central midfield and then partnering Pattison with Smallwood suspended.
 According to the Bradford Telegraph & Argus season summary, Khela "showed an old head on very young shoulders" as his team gained promotion to League One.

 Peterborough United

 On 24th June 2025, Khela signed for EFL League One side Peterborough United on a four year deal with an option for a fifth.

 International career

 In May 2022, he was called up to the England U17 squad to face Norway and the United States in friendly matches in Marbella.
 He played in both matches, coming on as a substitute in the 3–0 win against Norway on 4 June and starting in the 2–1 loss to the United States four days later.

 Personal life

-Khela's Sikh faith has played a significant role in his life and career.
-He has spoken about how his faith has helped him to stay focused and maintain a positive attitude, even in the face of adversity.
-In April 2023, Khela and his younger brother Reiss, an academy player at Leicester City, spoke at a Vaisakhi event hosted by the Football Association at Wembley Stadium.
+Khela is a Sikh.
 Khela's signing with Birmingham City was recognised as a historic moment in British football and a source of inspiration for young footballers of South Asian descent.
 He has stated that he wants to be a role model for British South Asians in football.